Taking your relationship to the next level can be intimidating, but when you find the perfect engagement ring, it is all worth it.

-Unlike other fancy colored diamonds, a pink diamond has a perfect metal pairing for its setting, rose gold.
-Rose gold is a beautiful alloy that combines all the strength and durability of yellow or white gold with the flushed hue of a pink diamond.
+Rose gold is a lovely alloy that combines all the strength and durability of yellow or white gold with the flushed hue of a pink diamond.

-When selecting the material for your pink diamond ring, we recommend that you consider rose gold, as it can infuse a fancy light pink diamond with more color and bring out the fire in a fancy intense pink diamond.
-Of course, rose gold is not your only option.
+When selecting the material for your pink diamond ring, we love rose gold.
+It can infuse a fancy light pink diamond with more color and bring out the fire in a fancy intense pink diamond.

 You can play around with different metals to achieve different looks.
 A white gold or platinum setting is also a great option for a clean look.

 Cool-toned metals can enhance blue diamonds but take a lot of the pink out of a fancy light pink diamond.
 On the other hand, a yellow gold setting can make a fancy orange-pink diamond much more orange-toned!

 Talk to an Expert Before Buying a Pink Diamond Ring